-1314 Botany I Lecture and Laboratory.
+Botany I Lecture and Laboratory.
 (4) Prerequisite: BIO 1133 and BIO 1131 or BIO 1134 with a grade of "C" or better.

 A combined lecture and laboratory course covering the representative groups of the plant kingdom, their anatomy, physiology, taxonomy, and economic importance.
 Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.
-Three lecture and two lab hours per week.